 This is one of the reasons I use plain text editors and markdown for everything.
 It’s why I moved my blog from WordPress to Pelican and subsequently Ghost.
 I don’t want to spend more time messing about with layout than I do actually writing the thing I’m working on.
 Equally, I don’t want to spend longer fiddling with the storage system for my notes than I do taking them.

-Atomic knowledge management however turned out to be another of those things, like Bullet Journaling, that actually worked for me.
+Atomic knowledge management however turned out to be another of those things, like /bullet-journaling-saved-my-todo-list, that actually worked for me.

 How it works

 Whether you decide on a paper based or digital storage solution and regardless of which of the many available systems (if any) you follow each note should have the following traits:

 - It should contain only a single thought, idea, or quote